okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 To replicate this scenario:

 1. Configure your org following the steps described in <StackSnippet snippet="setupyourorglink" inline />.
-1. Set your application's authentication policy to require only the password factor.
+1. Set your app's authentication policy to require only the password factor.
    1. In the Admin Console, go to **Applications** > **Applications**.
    {style="list-style-type:lower-alpha"}
-   1. Select your application, and go to the **Sign On** tab.
+   1. Select your app, and then go to the **Sign On** tab.
    1. In the **User authentication** section, click **Edit**.
    1. Set **Authentication Policy** to **Password only**, and click **Save**.
-1. Set your application's **Initiate login URI** to its sign-in URI.
+1. Set your app's **Initiate login URI** to its sign-in URI.
 By setting this value, the email verification link for new user enrollment redirects the user to the URL provided in the **Initiate login URI** field.
-   1. In the Admin Console, go to **Applications** > **Applications**.
+   1. Select the **General** tab.
    {style="list-style-type:lower-alpha"}
-   1. Select your application, and stay in the **General** tab.
    1. In the **General Settings** section, click **Edit**.
    1. Set **Initiate login URI** to your **Sign-in Redirect URI**, and click **Save**.
 1. Make email verification mandatory in your default profile enrollment policy.
    1. Go to **Security** > **Profile Enrollment**.
    {style="list-style-type:lower-alpha"}
    1. Click the pencil icon next to the **Default policy**.
-   1. Ensure that **Required before access is granted** is checked for **Email Verification**.
+   1. Ensure that **Required before access is granted** is selected for **Email Verification**.

 During new user registration, there are no factors required other than the password.
 However, email verification is set to **Required** in the profile enrollment configuration.
-In this case, the user is sent an email the **Registration - Activation** email template.
+In this case, the user is sent an email using the **Registration - Activation** email template.
 The user clicks the link in the activation email and is redirected to the sample app's home page.